Achieve excellent flavor in every dish with these easy-to-make homemade broth recipes, including chicken, vegetable, and bone broth.

 Mason Jar Method

-If you invest in different sizes of Mason jars, you can freeze different portion sizes quite easily.
+If you invest in different Mason jar sizes, you can easily freeze different portion sizes.
 Ball is a quality brand, and you can often find these for sale in supermarkets in the canning section.

 To freeze broth in glass Mason jars, start with clean jars—fresh out of the dishwasher is fine.
 Allow the finished broth to come to room temperature.
 Ladle into the jar, leaving at least an inch of headroom.
 Water expands as it freezes, so you are basically allowing space for expansion.
-If you don’t do this, the jar will crack in the freezer.
+Otherwise, the jar will crack in the freezer.
 Secure the metal canning lid to the top and label the jar with the name and date.
 You can store frozen broth for up to six months (but you’ll use it up long before that, we promise!).

-Once you start using broth in your daily cooking, it’s likely you’ll never want to go back to using plain water again when you cook.
-Broth is so nutritive, it may feel like you’re cheating yourself out of vitamins if you don’t use it every chance you get!
-Here you have it – slow cooker chicken broth, bone broth and vegetable broth recipes and how to store homemade broth efficiently.
+Once you start using broth in your daily cooking, you’ll likely never want to go back to using plain water again when you cook.
+The broth is so nutritious that it may feel like you’re cheating yourself out of vitamins if you don’t use it every chance you get!
+Here you have it – slow cooker chicken broth, bone broth, and vegetable broth recipes, as well as how to store homemade broth efficiently.

-Now, tell us which broth recipe is your favorite and how you use it in the comments below.
+Now, tell me which broth recipe is your favorite and how you use it in the comments below.

 About the Author